Morphisms on the modular curve $X_0(p)$ and degree $6$ points: Introduction

 Let $C$ be a smooth projective curve over a field $k$.
 The $k$-gonality of $C$, denoted by $\textup{gon}_k C$, is the least degree of a non-constant $k$-rational morphism $f:C\to\mathbb{P}^1$.
 Thus, determining the gonality of $X_0(N)$ is very important if one wants to study morphisms $X_0(N)\to\PP^1$.

 The gonality of modular curves has been extensively studied.
-Zograf \cite{Zograf1987} gave a lower bound for the $\C$-gonality for any modular curve $X(\Gamma)$, linear in terms of the index of the corresponding congruence subgroup $\Gamma$.
-Later, Abramovich \cite{abramovich} and Kim and Sarnak \cite[Appendix 2]{Kim2002} improved the constant in that lower bound.
-Moreover, there are upper bounds on the gonality of any algebraic curve in terms of its genus $g$, see \cite[Proposition A.1]{Poonen2007}.
+For example, there are upper bounds on the gonality of any algebraic curve in terms of its genus $g$, see \cite[Proposition A.1]{Poonen2007}.
+Moreover, there exists a lower bound for the $\C$-gonality for any modular curve $X(\Gamma)$, linear in terms of the index of the corresponding congruence subgroup $\Gamma$ \cite{abramovich}, \cite[Appendix 2]{ Kim2002}.

-Regarding the curve $X_0(N)$, Ogg \cite{Ogg74} determined all hyperelliptic, Bars \cite{Bars99} determined all bielliptic, Hasegawa and Shimura \cite{HasegawaShimura_trig} determined all trigonal curves $X_0(N)$ over $\C$ and $\Q$, and Jeon and Park \cite{JeonPark05} determined all tetragonal curves $X_0(N)$ over $\C$.
-Najman and Orlić \cite{NajmanOrlic22} determined all curves $X_0(N)$ with $\Q$-gonality equal to $4,5,$ or $6$.
-They also determined the $\Q$-gonality of all curves $X_0(N)$ for $N\leq144$ and for many of those curves also determined their $\C$-gonality.